 Given the financial complexities of identifying red flags, many divorce attorneys often inadequately search for hidden assets (in other words, secret money that you may be entitled to receive).
 Your spouse may transfer money to friends, report lower income or higher business, create fake or inflated debts, withdraw money in cash and hide it, overpay the IRS and keep the refund, or mislead you about the value of assets.

 Since finding hidden assets may require you to employ a forensic accountant or private investigator, it is complicated, and it could be expensive.
 That said, failure to examine this kind of misdeed could cost you a lot of money.

 3) Neglecting to secure support payments with insurance

-What happens if your spouse unexpectedly stops making support payments (child or spousal) because they die or become disabled?
-These payments may be an essential income source for you, and a sudden loss of them could cause a host of financial complications.
+What happens if your spouse unexpectedly stops making support payments (child or spousal) because he or she dies or becomes disabled?
+These payments may be an essential income source for you, soa sudden loss of them could cause a host of financial complications.

-Conclusion: A CDFA can help level the playing field during divorce.
+Conclusion: During divorce, a CDFA can help level the playing field.

 Attorneys handle the law, while financial experts handle the math.
-Divorce is a legal transaction with important financial implications for your future.
-Although your attorney is an expert in your state’s laws, they are not necessarily a financial expert.
+Divorce is a legal transaction, with important financial implications for your future.
+Although your attorney is an expert in your state’s laws, he or she is not necessarily a financial expert.
 In fact, most attorney’s service agreements will have you disclaim any financial responsibility.
-Therefore, if your attorney discourages you from hiring a CDFA, that is a red flag.
+Therefore, if your attorney discourages you from hiring a CDFA, it is a red flag.